 Telecommunications Utilities and Quality of Service Section

-The Telecommunications and Quality of Service Section is responsible for certification, rate, financial, accounting, technical,
+The Telecommunications and Quality of Service Section is responsible for certification, rate, financial, accounting, technical, and quality

 Natural Gas and Water Utilities Section

 The Natural Gas and Water Utilities Section primarily focuses on financial and rate matters concerning natural gas, water and sewer utilities.
 They must understand and evaluate the complex rate structures and the earnings requirements of the three natural gas utilities, four water utilities, and one sewer utilities currently under the Commission’s jurisdiction.
 They also conduct compliance audits for utilities with approved automatic adjustment clauses.